 Consult with the proposed faculty sponsor of the study to develop a proposal that the faculty member agrees to supervise.

-Prepare a proposal using the attached form and additional sheets as necessary; negotiate the proposal with the faculty sponsor; obtain the signature of the faculty sponsor; and submit the form to the Graduate Advisor.
-The student should inform the Graduate Advisor by email at this point that s/he is preparing an Individual Study proposal.
-If the proposal is approved, the Graduate Advisor will sign a copy, inform the student and the supervising faculty member, and forward the proposal to the Graduate Coordinator.
-The Graduate Coordinator will then register the student for the individual study during the next open registration period.
+Prepare a proposal using the attached form and additional sheets as necessary; negotiate the proposal with the faculty sponsor; obtain the signature of the faculty sponsor; and submit the form to the Graduate Coordinator.
+If the proposal is approved, the Graduate Coordinator will then register the student for the individual study during the next open registration period at the beginning of the appropriate semester.

 In ordinary circumstances, faculty members should limit supervision of Individual Study courses to a maximum of five (5) per semester.